dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

   * Definitely don't commit `.sqlite3` files.
   * Two variables referring to the same record can get out of sync.
   * Efficiency
+    * SQL versus Ruby solutions to the Medium HW problems
+    * Execute some of the code 100,000 times with different numbers of records and analyze the results
   * [XKCD on SQL Injection](https://xkcd.com/327/)
 * Validations
   * Example: [Employee and Department Validations](https://github.com/masonfmatthews/rails_assignments/blob/master/unused/exercises/employee_and_department_validations)